Building a pool for summer's pleasures and community

-Before the first shovel hits the ground, there is a critical pre-construction phase that lays the foundation for the entire project.
-This section will cover:
+Before the physical work begins, there is a critical pre-construction phase that establishes the foundation for the entire project.
+This phase includes:

 Design and Planning